An Optical Atomic Clock Based on a Highly Charged Ion: Methods

 States with $J\ge1$ such as the excited \pthreehalves{} state in \Ar{} possess electric quadrupole moments $\Theta$.
 Electric field gradients experienced by the HCI will therefore lead to quadrupole shifts of its sublevels that depend on $\left\lvert m_J\right\rvert ^2$ \cite{itano_external-field_2000}.
 For a two-ion crystal aligned along the symmetry axis of a linear Paul trap, the d.c. potential $U$ used for axial confinement has a gradient at the position of the HCI.
 For our trap geometry, the axial potential is described by:

 where $d E_z / d z$ is the electric field gradient along the axial symmetry axis $z$ of the trap.
-The $y$ axis is defined along the two d.c. blade electrodes \cite{leopold_cryogenic_2019}.
+The $x$ axis is defined along the two rf blade electrodes \cite{leopold_cryogenic_2019}.
+The lack of $y$-dependence is specific to the geometry of our trap and is confirmed by simulations and experiments.
 The gradient $d E_z / d z$ can be determined by measuring the single- or two-ion motional frequencies in the $z$-direction.
 A second contribution arising from the charge of the \Be{} ion \cite{akerman_atomic_2018} is smaller by a factor of seven compared to that of the trapping field, due to its large separation of \SI{21}{\micro\meter} from the \Ar{} ion.

 This electric field gradient of the trap shifts the Zeeman sublevels of the excited state according to the relation